RobotWhiteBread/RobotWhiteBread/README.md

 I grew up working a Sand Hills cattle ranch, spent twelve years as a USDA NASS agricultural statistician, and now build AI-driven research pipelines from Lincoln, Nebraska.
 Fifteen-plus years of watching the Sandhill Crane migration on the Platte River is the field intuition underneath most of what's here.

-📍 Lincoln, NE · 🎓 MPA, Columbia SIPA · UNL School of Natural Resources Research Affiliate 🔗 [LinkedIn](https://www.linkedin.com/in/aaron-price-983a208) · ✉️ aaronprice@ganimaaudire.com
+📍 Lincoln, NE · 🎓 MPA, Columbia SIPA ·
+🔗 [LinkedIn](https://www.linkedin.com/in/aaron-price-983a208) · ✉️ aaronprice@ganimaaudire.com

 ---